team-xnet/meta/README.md

 # What is this? #

 Repository for XNET related crypto token metadata.
-To amend files contained within this repository, please contact Team XNET members.
+To amend files contained within this repository, please contact XNET members.

 # License #

 This repository and all the code included in this repository (Unless otherwise specified) is licensed under the [MIT License](/LICENSE).
-Copyright (c) 2023, Team XNET.
+Copyright (c) 2023, XNET.